winton/node-aws-coreos/README.md

 # NodeAwsCoreOS

-Helper classes to run a CoreOS stack on AWS and locally.
+Helper classes to run a CoreOS stack on AWS and your local machine.

 ## Dev setup